companieshouse/DARr/README.md

 Prototype for DAR Reproducible Analytical Pipelines (RAP) - Data Quality Dashboard

-This branch of DAR-r required the R Markdown package Govdown.
+This branch of DAR-r requires the R Markdown package Govdown.